pavlidisnick/DiscountsAroundMe/README.md

 This project is for our semester in Technological Educational Institute of Central Macedonia.

+### APK

+You can download the apk file of the current version from app/src/release/apk.

 ## Getting Started

 In Android Studio -> Checkout project from Version Control and copy the git address.